 HOW TO APPLY

 Applicants must exhibit professional standing in their field; both mature and emerging artists of promise are welcome to apply.
 Since each artist occupies the house by him/herself, only those individuals who are comfortable living and working in solitude are encouraged to apply.
 For artists seeking a communal residency experience, Everwood may not be the right place.
+Due to COVID-related concerns, Everwood will give preference for solo artists on retreat in 2021.

 Final awards of the residencies are at the discretion of Everwood Farmstead Foundation.
 Residency awards are made by a panel of Everwood board members and professional peers, and are announced approximately 30 days after the application deadline.
 In some instances, artists may be invited directly to participate.